 Focal points can be large plants, such as trees, the way a certain view is framed, or an architectural feature of your home.
 Whatever it is, allow your common sense and inherent taste to shine through.
 If you’re worried about whether a certain design feature is “too much”, it probably is.
 Keep your design features classy, on the side of minimalism, and understated to prevent them becoming dated.

 4. Keep Maintenance in Mind

 Certain landscapes, especially overly symmetrical ones, are often a no-go, unless you can afford a professional maintenance contract which visits at least once every three weeks.
 It’s always a good idea to consider how difficult a landscape would be to maintain at all stages of the design process.
 What seems like a good idea can prove to be back-breaking or very expensive to maintain, ruining the entire point of a beautiful landscape: your enjoyment of it.
 Talk to a professional about labour-saving design features, which can make a landscape look far more expensive and meticulously kept than it really is.

 Come Back Next Month for More Tips!

-That’s it for this month!
+That’s it for our 4 essential landscaping tips!
 We’ll be back next month to talk more about landscaping tips you can use in your own designs.
 Until then!